 When it comes to term vs. whole life insurance, you’ll want what’s best for you.
 It helps to assess your current financial situation plus your overall financial plan and goals before deciding.
 If you’re still unsure of which policy is best for you after assessing your assets, you may want to speak with a financial advisor who can help you weigh out your options.

-- Knowing your insurance needs isn’t easy, but you can get help.
+- Insurance should be considered part of your overall financial plan.
+You can get help with your insurance needs by finding a financial advisor.
 Finding a financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Term and whole life are not your only choices when it comes to life insurance.
 For example, whole life is only one type of what’s called permanent life insurance.
 There are several other types of permanent life insurance you should be aware of.
 Also, before making a decision, be sure to use a free calculator to assess how much you really need.